-With the Turkey-Palestine FTA, tariffs and non-tariff barriers were eliminated in trade between Parties.
-Also, Agreement regulates numerous subjects such as sanitary and phytosanitary measures, state monopolies, public procurement, payments and transfers, state aid, intellectual property rights, internal taxation, balance of payments, anti-damping, safeguard measures, rules of origin and structural adjustment.
+In addition to eliminating tariffs and non-tariff barriers, the FTA also regulates numerous subjects such as sanitary and phytosanitary measures, state monopolies, public procurement, payments and transfers, state aid, intellectual property rights, internal taxation, balance of payments, anti-damping, safeguard measures, rules of origin and structural adjustment.

 Concerning industrial products, the Parties abolished on the date of entry into force of this Agreement all customs duties and charges having equivalent effect.